qrkourier/qrkourier.github.io/content/tech/securing-aws-credentials.md

 ### A Solution

-Security-conscious apps and administrators can solve the problem of storing credentials by storing ciphertext on disk and controlling access to the plaintext in memory.
+You can store ciphertext on disk and control access to the plaintext in memory.

-Here's a simple way to do this with PGP that doesn't require you to type a passphrase every time you wish to read the plaintext.
-With this approach access to the plaintext is controlled by the GnuPG keyring agent.
+Here's a way to do this with PGP that doesn't require you to type a passphrase every time you wish to read the plaintext.
+With this approach access to the plaintext is controlled by the GnuPG agent and OS login keyring.

+_This applies to Bourne-compat shells on file-based OSs e.g. BASH and ZSH on MacOS or Linux_

 ```shell
 ❯ source <(gpg -qd ~/.aws/credentials.gpg)